DFFlanders/AppDev-Training-Challenges-OpenStack/README.md

  * etc

 # Ok, now it's your turn...
-1. Start by branching the following template problem-set file.
+1. Start by branching the following template problem-set file: https://github.com/DFFlanders/AppDev-Training-Challenges-OpenStack/blob/master/template-problem-set
 2. Once you've created your minimum 3x problems then submit a pull request so we can add your problem-set to master bank of learning challenges for OpenStack application developer training!
 3. We'll start tweeting and singing your praises on the mailing list so our community of trainers can start using your newly minted learning challenges in their training.